BaguetteBoiTuna/NTPU/Leveraging GitHub and CI CD for Fault Tolerance in Open-Source Projects.md

 This report focuses on how open-source projects achieve fault tolerance by leveraging these tools and practices.
 It aims to provide insights into the challenges faced, the solutions implemented, and the lessons learned, using the JavaScript runtime Bun as a detailed case study.

+### History of Fault-Tolerant Tools and Systems

+The evolution of fault-tolerant systems has been shaped by the growing complexity and scale of software projects.
+Early systems like CVS (Concurrent Versions System) in the 1980s introduced centralized version control, which provided basic tools for tracking changes but lacked flexibility for large-scale collaboration.

+In the 2000s, Git revolutionized version control with its distributed model, allowing developers to work independently while maintaining a robust history of changes.
+GitHub, introduced in 2008, expanded Git’s capabilities by adding collaborative features like pull requests, issue tracking, and workflow automation.

+The rise of Continuous Integration and Continuous Deployment (CI/CD) practices in the 2010s further enhanced fault tolerance.
+Tools like Jenkins, Travis CI, and later GitHub Actions automated testing, building, and deployment processes, significantly reducing human error and ensuring consistency across software updates.

+These advancements laid the foundation for modern open-source projects to achieve fault tolerance, enabling efficient collaboration across distributed teams and managing complex dependencies.

 ## Detailed Description of the Problem and Approaches

 ### Challenges in Open-Source Fault Tolerance